SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A browsing context is the environment in which a browser displays a Document.
-A browsing context may be a tab or a window as well as a frame (iframe/frame) A browsing context has a corresponding WindowProxy object.
+A browsing context may be a tab or a window as well as a frame (iframe/frame)

+A browsing context has a corresponding WindowProxy object.
-A WindowProxy object acts as a interface for the Window object of a browsing contexts active Document.
+A WindowProxy object wraps the currently-being-viewed Window object.
+A WindowProxy objects [[Window]] represents the wrapped window. the Window WindowProxy is currently wrapping is called the active window, the document associated with that window the active document.
+When the browsing context is navigated, the Window wrapped by the WindowProxy object changes.

-A browsing context has an opener browsing context, which is null or a browsing context.
-It is initially null.
+A browsing context has an opener browsing context, representing the browsing context from which it was opened (subject to noopener etc.)

+Certain elements (for example, iframe elements) can instantiate further browsing contexts.
+These elements are called browsing context containers. a browsing context container (essentially an iframe) has a nested browsing context a nested browsing context has a `container` which is its browsing context container. a nested browsing context's container document, which is its containers node document.

+Browsing contexts may relate to each other in a tree w/ parents and children.
-A browsing context has a disowned boolean.
-It is initially false.
+A top-level browsing context has no parent browsign context.

-A browsing context has an is closing boolean.
-It is initially false.
+Each browsing context has a session history.
+A session history is a list of Document objects.
+The documents that make up a session history are those that the browsing context has presented, is presenting, or will present.

 It is possible to create new browsing contexts that are related to a top-level browsing context without being nested through an element.
 Such browsing contexts are called auxiliary browsing contexts.
 Auxiliary browsing contexts are always top-level browsing contexts.

 An auxiliary browsing context has an opener browsing context, which is the browsing context from which the auxiliary browsing context was created, and it has a furthest ancestor browsing context, which is the top-level browsing context of the opener browsing context when the auxiliary browsing context was created.
 The opener attribute of Window returns the WindowProxy object of the opener broswing context, if extant/available.

-## session history

-Each browsing context has a session history.
-A session history conttains the Document objects that the browsing context has presented, is presenting, or will present.

-## window

-the Window object has a few properties representing certain UI elements (all bars), all represented by a BarProp object with the single attribute 'visible'
-BarProps: locationbar, personalbar, menubar, crollbars, statusbar, toolbar

-### intervals
+### secure contexts

-{{c1::window}}.​setTimeout(function, delay, args);
+Things that can only be used in secure contexts: Notifications A document is in a secure context if it is the active document of a secure top-level browsing context (i.e.a document within a theoretically secure iframe browsing context is not secure if it's top-level browsing context is not also secure) a resource is secure

 ## the DOM

 DOM|Document Object Model
-The DOM is a tree data structure that acts as an interface for a XML or HTML document.
+The DOM is a tree data structure that acts as an interface for a XML (or XML-derived) or HTML document.
-DOM vertices are `Node`s.
+DOM vertices are `Node`s (often subclasses of `Node`).
 `Node` implements the EventTarget interface, so all things inheriting from Node also do.

+### document

+The Document interface represents any web page loaded in the browser and serves as an entry point into the web page's content, which is the DOM tree. the root Node of the DOM tree is of type Document Nodes of type Document are known as documents
+The Document interface describes the common properties and methods for any kind of document.
+Depending on the document's type (e.g. HTML, XML, SVG, …), a larger API is available: HTML documents, served with the "text/html" content type, also implement the HTMLDocument interface, whereas XML and SVG documents implement the XMLDocument interface.
+Document's browsing context is the browsing context whose session history contains the Document.

+### Node tree

+A node tree is a set of nodes arranged as a tree.
+A document tree is a node tree whose root is a document.
+A shadow tree is a node tree whose root is a shadow root.

-### Nodes
+### Node

+a node has an associated document (essentially an owner), which is known as its 'node document'

 #### NodeLists

 A NodeList is similar to an Array, but doesn't have all the methods.
 A NodeList is a linear collection of nodes.
-NodeList has a foreach method
+NodeList has a foreach method.
 NodeLists can be live or static.
+A live NodeList (or similar) reflects changes in the DOM A static NodeList (or similar) does not reflect changes in the DOM `HTMLCollection`s are an interface similar to NodeLists, but may only contain elements, is live, and has a far less rich interface.

 #### types of